egiden/django-contact-us-tools/docs/source/models.rst

 ``AbstractBaseMessage`` attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Asside from the :py:attr:`~AbstractBaseMessage.BUSINESS_NAME` and :py:attr:`~AbstractBaseMessage.COPYRIGHT_YEAR` attributes discussed in section :doc:`usage`, :py:class:`~AbstractBaseMessage` offers more attributes to permit further customisation of the automatic-reply email.
 With the exception of :py:attr:`~AbstractBaseMessage.BUSINESS_NAME`, a lot of these attributes can be left as is.
-If customisation is desired however, they can either be overwritten directly, or the inputs into :py:meth:`~AbstractBaseMessage.send_email` can be overwritten.
+If customisation is desired however, they can either be overwritten directly, or the inputs into the :py:meth:`AbstractBaseMessage.send_email` method can be overwritten.
 It is recommended that they be changed directly.

 .. attention::

-    With the exception of :py:attr:`~AbstractBaseMessage.TICKET_NUM_LEN`,  all the following attributes have corressponding input arguments for the :py:meth:`~AbstractBaseMessage.send_email` method.
-If any of said arguments are given a value either than their default of :py:obj:`None` when calling :py:attr:`~AbstractBaseMessage.send_email`, they will take precedence over their corressponding :py:class:`~AbstractBaseMessage` attribute.
+    With the exception of :py:attr:`~AbstractBaseMessage.TICKET_NUM_LEN`,  all the following attributes have corressponding input arguments for :py:meth:`~AbstractBaseMessage.send_email`.
+If any of said arguments are given a value either than their default of :py:obj:`None` when calling :py:meth:`~AbstractBaseMessage.send_email`, they will take precedence over their corressponding :py:class:`~AbstractBaseMessage` attribute.
 Consider, for example, the following case.

     .. code-block:: python